EdmundBenedict/lordcephei.github.io/pages/lmgf-documentation.md

     % const ef=-0.025725
     BZ      EMESH=5 2 {ef} {ef+.002*4} .001 0

-the integration would be tabulated for five points ef, ef+.002, ef+.004, ef+.006, ef+.008 like so (spin-polarized case)
+The integration will be tabulated for five points ef, ef+.002, ef+.004, ef+.006, ef+.008 like so (spin-polarized case)

            Re z       Im z   spin       dos           idos -0.025725   0.001000   1      13.55272       0.00000